This post may contain affiliate links. Please see our disclosure policy.

 - Orange juice: After our first trial of this drink, we decided that a splash of orange juice was needed to kick it up a notch and give it even more tanginess.
 Feel free to use an orange in it’s place (we tried that too and it worked perfectly!).

-- Chia Seeds: are added for a boost of healthy fats (helps us to feel fuller longer).
+- Chia Seeds: I love tossing in chia seeds in a lot of my recipes for a boost of healthy fats (helps us to feel fuller longer).
 You can replace with flax seed or hemp seeds.

 - Collagen Peptides: I am loving my Vital Proteins Collagen Peptides.
 I add in a scoop to any smoothie, and it has zero taste!
 Not only does one scoop give me a huge boost of protein, but it also helps to support bone and joint health.
 I usually add the scoop to my personal smoothie, and let the kids enjoy their smoothie plain.